top of page

 By comparison, the J-SCAR includes the detection of HHV-6 viral reactivation.
 If present, the Japanese refer to the condition as DIHS (Drug-induced hypersensitivity syndrome).

-COMPARISON OF THREE DIAGNOSTIC SCORING SYSTEMS
+COMPARISON OF THREE DIAGNOSTIC SCORING SYSTEMS:

 WHAT KINDS OF LABORATORY TESTS SHOULD WE BE LOOKING AT?